Frequently Asked Questions / Team Traditions

 When do the meets start and end?

-The meets usually start at 5:30 or 6:00 pm.
+The meets usually start at 5:30 pm.
 Swimmers will stay after school for home meets to help set-up and warm-up before the meet.
 The ending time for each meet will vary upon the number of teams and heats in each event.

 What are some Booker T. Swim Team traditions?